Pricing & Supported OS

 Supported OS | iPadOS, iOS, watchOS, macOS, web app | iPadOS, iOS, watchOS, Android, macOS, web app |

-Both apps are minimalist apps, they have one screen which works as your homepage and working space.
+Both apps are minimalist; they have one screen which works as your homepage and working space.
 Apple Reminders has a more intuitive organisation.
-Its works space divides into two columns.
-It has a sidebar for navigating through the app and your reminders appear on the bigger column.
+Its workspace divides into two columns.
+It has a sidebar for navigating through the app, and your reminders appear on the bigger column.
 You can see everything in the app at once.

 As far as lists are concerned though, Apple Reminders is better.
-You can group your lists and the app has smart lists for Today, Scheduled, Flagged, All and Assigned to-dos.
-Google Task does group your lists, neither does it have smart lists.
+You can group your lists, and the app has smart lists for Today, Scheduled, Flagged, All and Assigned to-dos.
+Google Tasks does not group your lists, nor does it have smart lists.

 Smart lists | Apple Reminders | Google Tasks |